CreatorDev/ci40-info-daemon/README.md

 | 17 | DEVICE_TYPE | "Creator Ci40" |
 | 18 | HARDWARE_VERSION | Not supported. |
 | 19 | SOFTWARE_VERSION | _Version of Creator Image_ |

+## Contributing

+If you have a contribution to make please follow the processes laid out in [contributor guide](CONTRIBUTING.md).